-In my last post, I introduced the lambda architecture, tooling options available in Microsoft Azure, sample reference architectures, and some limitations.
+Kappa architecture proposes an immutable data stream as the primary source of record.
+Unlike lambda, kappa mitigates the need to replicate code in multiple services.
+In my last post, I introduced the lambda architecture tooling options available in Microsoft Azure, sample reference architectures, and some limitations.
 In this post, I’ll discuss an alternative Big Data workload pattern: kappa architecture.
-Kappa attempts to mitigate one of lambda’s most significant shortcomings – the need to replicate code in multiple services.

 Below, I’ll give an overview of what kappa is, discuss some of the benefits and tradeoffs of implementing kappa versus lambda in Azure, and review a sample reference architecture.
 Finally, I’ll offer some added considerations when implementing enterprise-scale Big Data architectures.